CharmGuarde/INFR3120-Fall25-Project/README.md

 4. Visual Studio Code website
 5. Bootstrap website
 6. Render; used to deploy as live link
 7. MongoDB; used for CRUD
+8. Stack Overflow
+9. W3Schools

 ------------------------------------------------------------------------------------------------